USPTO Examiner WONG WILLIAM - Art Unit 2144

 Executive Summary

-Examiner WONG, WILLIAM works in Art Unit 2144 and has examined 14 patent applications in our dataset.
-With an allowance rate of 78.6%, this examiner has a below-average tendency to allow applications.
-Applications typically reach final disposition in approximately 10000 months.
+Examiner WONG, WILLIAM works in Art Unit 2144 and has examined 33 patent applications in our dataset.
+With an allowance rate of 60.6%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 49 months.

 Allowance Patterns

-Examiner WONG, WILLIAM's allowance rate of 78.6% places them in the 48% percentile among all USPTO examiners.
-This examiner has a below-average tendency to allow applications.
+Examiner WONG, WILLIAM's allowance rate of 60.6% places them in the 21% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Office Action Patterns